ThePacielloGroup/cupper/content/patterns/code/code-blocks.md

 &#x7b;{&lt;/codeBlock>}}
 {{</codeBlock>}}

 The output will look like the following.
-Now you are able to refer to particular bits of the code, like the arrow function on line `3`.
+Now you can refer to particular bits of the code by line number, like the arrow function on line `3`.

 {{<codeBlock lang="js" numbered="true">}}
 var toggle = demo.querySelector('[aria-pressed]');